PSLCL/testing-framework/docs/design/artifacts.md

 #Artifacts

 Artifacts are files produced by modules.
-Each artifact is identified by a module and name, and has a content-based hash.
+Each artifact is identified by a module, name, and configuration, and has a content-based hash.

 ##Modules